 Breastfeeding of low-birth-weight infants

-Every year, more than 20 million infants are born weighing less than 2500 g – over 96% of them in developing countries.
-These low-birth-weight infants are at increased risk of neonatal morbidity and mortality.
+Every year, more than 20 million infants are born weighing less than 2.5kg – over 96% of them in developing countries.
+These low-birth-weight (LBW) infants are at increased risk of early growth retardation, infectious disease, developmental delay and death during infancy and childhood.

 Breastfeeding has many health benefits for both the mother and infant.
 Breast milk contains all the nutrients an infant needs in the first six months of life.
 Breastfeeding further protects against diarrhoea and common childhood illnesses such as pneumonia, and may also have longer-term health benefits for the mother and child, such as reducing the risk of overweight and obesity in childhood and adolescence.